Digital Wallet Tokens

 Provisioning account token into the wallet

-When a customer clicks on "Add to Google Pay" button, you will need to:
+When a customer clicks on "Add to Wallet" button, you will need to:

 Tokenizing a customer's account